adamwan-nexplore/guidebook-nxp-hk/how-we-develop/diagram-as-code.md

 - [Edges](#edges)
 - [Reference](#reference)

-For compatibility / auditing reasons, we should draw our diagrams by code
+For compatibility / auditing reasons, draw our diagrams by code

 ## Choice of toolings